DLiNa/dlina.github.io/_posts/2015-06-22-Editing-Rules.md

 <?xml-model href="http://raw.githubusercontent.com/DLiNa/project/master/rules/lina.sch"?>
 {% endhighlight %}

-## Rule 2: Edit the meta data header – example
+## Rule 2: Edit the metadata header – example
-The TextGrid sources come with a false and / or incomplete tagging of meta data in its (usually two) tei:teiHeader.
-These information have to be brought into a consistent state and important information has to be added.
+The TextGrid sources come with false and/or incomplete tagging of metadata in its (usually two) `<tei:teiHeader>`.
+This information has to be brought into a consistent state and crucial information has to be added.
 This usually means:

 * removing surplus `<title>` tags,
-* adding, if applicable `<subtitle>` and `<genretitle>` (the former usually including a self-attributed genre like »Ein Trauerspiel in 5 Akten« and the latter containing the genre in a normalized way, here »Trauerspiel«; to make things comparable, we're considering adding attribute lists for the major genres),
+* if applicable, adding `<subtitle>` and `<genretitle>` (the former usually including a self-attributed genre like "Ein Trauerspiel in 5 Akten" and the latter containing the genre in a normalised way, in this case: "Trauerspiel"; to make things comparable, we're considering adding attribute lists for the major genres),
 * adding known dates (when the play was written, first printed and premiered),
-* adding the URI of the data source(s) – in case we had to add strucutral information, a second `<source>` tag is added.
+* adding the URI of the data source(s) – in case we had to add structural information, a second `<source>` tag is added.

 ### Before editing